-Smith will be the Artist in Residence of the University of Cambridge Conservation Research Insititute for 2015/16.
+Smith was the Artist in Residence of the University of Cambridge Conservation Research Institute for 2015/16.
 Kindly funded by the Leverhulme Trust the residency will enable a new emphasis on their inter-disciplinary theme whilst seeking out new paths to tackle important conservation challenges.
 UCCRI is one of the Cambridge Conservation Initiative’s Partners and was founded in October 2013.
 At present, the constituent Departments that are directly engaged are Geography, Land Economy, the Judge Business School, Zoology, Plant Sciences and the Cambridge Institute for Sustainability Leadership.

 Smith embraces a range of traditional photography and innovate video techniques tailored to the subject matter.
 Moving between large format photography for exhibition and print, full production video for broadcast and also Ultra HD Time Lapse or animation for web and new-media usage.
 Toby also has a special interest in the online mapping and geo-location of his research leading to grants from National Geographic, The Royal Photographic Society and partnerships with NGO’s on numerous field trips.

 His work is exhibited internationally and editorial clients include National Geographic, GEO, The Sunday Times Magazine, TIME, Fortune, The New York Times, Guardian, Intelligent Life and Stern.
 Broadcast credits include the BBC Natural History Unit, Al Jazeera, Sky News, BBC Radio 4 and BBC World Service.
 Notable exhibitions and awards include the V & A Gallery, The Barbican and PDN 30.